-- · Electrodes out of adjustment

-- Air in the fuel system

-- · Bad fuel nozzle

-- Fuel pressure is not at 145 PSI

-- Fuel pump

-- Intermittent Ignition Coil

-- o If the coil doesn't turn on, diesel fuel sprays for 20 seconds, before the photo eye shuts the fuel off.
+- Air in the fuel system if the fuel pump is sucking air at any point, on the supply fuel line, the heater will continuously puff out blue/white smoke. - Bad fuel nozzle should be replace annually, or if it has been unused for long period of time. - Fuel pressure is not at 145 PSI - Fuel pump could be leaking.
+If so, it will need to be replaced. - Intermittent Ignition Coil - o If the coil doesn't turn on, diesel fuel sprays for 20 seconds, before the photo eye shuts the fuel off.